Early Short Wave Listening, Numbers Stations, The Woodpecker etc

 Then there are the so-called “Numbers Stations“.
 I copied a lot of 5 number/letter Morse Code cypher groups from them.
 They were excellent code practice as I studied for my various ham license tests.
 They are a favorite topic on the Interwebs.

 Below: Putting the CIA’s RS-6 Spy Radio to work on numbers stations.
-Spying on spies; and keeping your coffee warm while on a late-night Op.
+Spying on spies; and keeping your coffee warm while on a late-night, candle lit Op.

 The “Secrets” of DUGA: Another signal I couldn’t avoid hearing with my trusty S-120 and my HA-350 was the Soviet дуга Over The Horizon Radar that they had built near Chernobyl in Ukraine.